cornell-ece2400/ece2400-docs/docs/ece2400-sec7-objoriented.md

   - `~SListInt()`: destructor
   - `void push_front( int v )`: push item on front of list
   - `void print() const`: print the list
-  - `void clear()`: clear this list

-The destructor simply calls `clear` so all you need to do is implement `clear`.
 Feel free to review the lectures notes for help on how to implement these functions.
 When you are finished use adhoc testing to quickly see if your data structure is basically working:

     :::bash
     % cd ${HOME}/sec7/src